RiseGaming/Takistan-Life-Rules/README.md

 ### General

-1. Must allow Civ access to land/resources.
-2. Non-lethal methods encouraged but not required.
+1. Non-lethal methods encouraged but not required.
-3. Cannot tax more than $150,000.
+2. Cannot tax more than $150,000.
-4. Cannot enter the North unless in joint ops, war, or with BLUFOR permission.
+3. Cannot enter the North unless in joint ops, war, or with BLUFOR permission.
 OSF are excluded from this.
 See [Cross-Border Operations](https://github.com/RiseGaming/Takistan-Life-Rules?tab=readme-ov-file#%EF%B8%8F-cross-border-operations) for further information.
-5. Cannot harvest, process or sell, drugs nor pay someone to do so on their behalf.
+4. Cannot harvest, process or sell, drugs nor pay someone to do so on their behalf.

 ### Checkpoints